Azure/open-service-broker-azure/docs/quickstart-minikube.md

     > $env:AZURE_SUBSCRIPTION_ID = "<SubscriptionId>"
     ```

-## Create a resource group
-We are using a resource group to isolate all the resources created in this quickstart
-for easy cleanup later.

-1. List the available Azure regions and select a region, for example `centralus`:
-    ```
-    $ az account list-locations -o table
-    ```
-1. Create a resource group for the quickstart:
-    ```
-    $ az group create --name osba-quickstart --location <RegionName>
-    ```

 ## Create a service principal
 This creates an identity for Open Service Broker for Azure to use when provisioning
 resources on your account on behalf of Kubernetes.